tytydraco/yessleep/out/I_Hate_My_Dumb_Dead_Brother.md

 When we pulled into the neighborhood, Toby began to drive slowly.
 This was unusual for him.

-We passed by a Inter-Ship delivery truck.
+We passed by an Inter-Ship delivery truck.
 Then another.
 And so on.
-As we slow-rolled the block, it seemed as if most every resident had a deliver from an Inter-Ship truck at that very moment.
+As we slow-rolled the block, it seemed as if most every resident had a delivery from an Inter-Ship truck at that very moment.
 Most were parked in driveways.
 Some were on the side of the road.
 If I hadn't noticed Toby giving each single one the stink-eye, I probably would've looked right past the ridiculous amount of delivery trucks.

 As if he knew what I was going to ask, Toby spoke up.